 Electric Coffee Grinder (for spices) (Amazon)

-The best way to buy, store, and use spices is to purchase them in their whole form whenver you can, and then grind them fresh as you need them.
-Coriander, cumin, star anise, fennel seeds, allspice berries, mustard seeds — these and more are spices that store very well whole, but, once ground, lose their zing pretty quickly.
+The best way to buy, store, and use spices is to purchase them in their whole form whenever you can, and then grind them fresh as you need them.
+Cinnamon, coriander, cumin, star anise, fennel seeds, allspice berries, mustard seeds, black pepper seeds, chile peppers — these and more are spices that store very well whole, but lose their zing pretty quickly once ground up.

 I keep this grinder on my counter, I use it that much.
 It’s also perfect for grinding up dried chili peppers for homemade chili powder or curry spice blends.

 I have a beautiful mortar and pestle that also sits on my counter … unused.
-As a serious cook, I know I’m supposed to prefer the mortar and pestle, but I just can’t argue with the efficiency of the electric grinder.
+As a serious cook, I know I’m supposed to prefer the mortar and pestle, but I just can’t argue the efficiency of the electric grinder.
 I recently upgraded to this model from the old reliable Krups that I had for years.
-The Krups model is great … except that you can’t rinse it with water, making clean-up a two- or three-step process.
+The Krups model was great … except that you can’t rinse it with water, making clean-up a two- or three-step process with paper towels.

 This model has a removable cup that’s washable and quite roomy.
 Now I find myself mixing up all kinds of spice blends, like ranch seasoning and home-smoked chili powder.
 A really great purchase!